 They have the time and resources that you need.
 So, think again.
 Complying with a cookie or any data privacy law is your only way out.

 Non-compliance in the age of data privacy world means only one thing: Your downfall

 You must understand the actual implications non-compliance will have on your business.
 The first thing is the monetary fine, but if you look at it from a different perspective, this cost is still bearable.

-But the other things business owners often need to pay attention to are reputational and brand damage.
+The other things business owners often need to pay attention to are reputational and brand damage.
 This cost is genuinely unbearable.
 And once it is gone, it is tough to regain.

 People don't like to be treated as mere products.
 And it is the businesses' responsibility to change this perception.
 But before that, let's see what data privacy laws say about non-compliance.